antoniodegou/wordupp/README/TXT/ux_strategy.md

 At the strategy level, wordUpp aims to make a small mark on text-based visual content creation for social media.
 The primary goal is to empower users to create captivating word art effortlessly, ensuring their content stands out and resonates with their audience.

 ## Target Audience

-- mainly the Social media users that post.
+- mainly the Social Media users that post.
 - Any other case in which a user might need word art with this style

 ## Market Research